Task-Hero/TaskHero-iOS/README.md

 **Task Hero** is productivity tool.
 It enables a team to manage tasks and progress with chat and notification.
 A team can manage single task with multiple steps which are assigned to each team members.

+You can find the latest version of the app on the iOS store here: https://itunes.apple.com/us/app/task-hero-app/id1197267347?ls=1&mt=8.

 ## User Stories

 The following **required** functionality are implemented: